 2010 Travel Writing Contest 2nd PLACE WINNER

-The sand glows an iridescent blue-green colour as I walk along the tide line and ignite the dinoflagellates, tiny organisms that emit a neon-like radiance under the dark sky.
+The sand glows an iridescent blue-green color as I walk along the tide line and ignite the dinoflagellates, tiny organisms that emit a neon-like radiance under the dark sky.
 The moon is full and reflects off the misty, salty air that conceals the beach ahead.
 Besides the sound of the crashing waves, it is silent and tranquil.
-Just when we think we are the alone on the twenty mile stretch of beach, a giant Loggerhead sea turtle emerges from the Atlantic Ocean.
+Just when we think we are alone on the twenty-mile stretch of beach, a giant Loggerhead sea turtle emerges from the Atlantic Ocean.

 After we witness the incredible nesting process we continue on our moonlit turtle walk and spot seven more female turtles that come ashore to lay their eggs.
 Besides the long stretches of beautiful, quiet, undisturbed sandy beaches with little or no artificial light, sea turtles make Melbourne Beach very special and very unique.

 Located on Florida’s central Atlantic coast, Melbourne Beach is the most significant sea turtle nesting ground in the western hemisphere.
 Part of the Archie Carr National Wildlife Refuge, a 20.5 mile stretch of coast devoted to sea turtle preservation, Melbourne Beach is where 90% of Loggerhead turtles nest in the U.S. More Loggerhead turtles nest here than anywhere else on Earth.
 Between the months of May and October, this stretch of coast is literally a sea turtle superhighway.